-How to Watch the Changing of the Guard
+The Changing of the Guard

-In the summer, mounted police officers and a Norwegian military band lead the guards through the streets of Oslo, starting at the Akershus Fortress at 1:10 p.m.
-The procession moves to Kirkegaten and from there to Karl Johans Gate and the Royal Palace, where the changing of the guard.
+During the summer, mounted police officers and a Norwegian military band lead the guards through the streets of Oslo, starting at the Akershus Fortress at 1:10 p.m.
+The procession moves to Kirkegaten and then to Karl Johans Gate and the Royal Palace for the changing of the guard.
 The official change commences when the new watchmen (called gardister) arrive, marching through the park behind the palace.
 The gardister then meet with the current guard by the watchmen's house for the change.

 When to Visit the Royal Palace